 - Once the beef roast has reached an internal temp of 118 degrees F, take it out of the oven and crank the oven to 500 degrees F. The roast may not look very appetizing right now, but after this step, it will look very tasty.
 While the roast is outside of the oven, cover it loosely with aluminum foil to keep it from cooling down.
 My roast sat out for 20 minutes and only lost 2 degrees because it was covered with foil.
 The reason you are getting the oven so hot is because the outside of the roast needs to be finished.
 The high heat will brown and caramelize the fat and make it delicious.
 While the outside of the roast is getting nice and crispy, the inside of the roast will be finishing as well, which is why you only cooked the middle to 118.

 - When the oven is up to 500 degrees, put the beef roast back in uncovered with a thermometer to monitor internal temperature.
-If you like a rare roast, cook it 125 degrees F. If you like medium, 140 is your number, and for you sadists who like well done, 160 is the magic number.
+If you like a rare roast, cook it 125 degrees F. If you like medium, 135 is your number, and for you sadists who like well done, 145 is the magic number.
 I cooked mine to 128 on the dot because I like it raw and wriggling.
 Most importantly, once you have taken your roast out of the oven, let it rest for 20 minutes before eating it.
 Inside the juices are bubbling and hot, and if you cut into it fresh out the oven, you will lose all of those juices.
-To serve the roast, slice it thinly across the grain.
-Enjoy.
+To serve the roast, remove the rib section and slice it to order across the grain.
+Enjoy. (the ribs are the second best part, don’t waste them!)

 Tips & Tricks